 Gather Packing Supplies

-Before you start putting your entire house into a bunch of cardboard boxes, make sure you have the supplies you need to pack for a move safely.
+Before you put your entire house into a bunch of cardboard boxes, ensure you have the supplies you need to pack for a safe move.
 You will need various packing materials, such as packing paper, moving boxes, wardrobe boxes, bubble wrap, packing tape, and cleaning supplies.

 Establish a Packing Process